 Welcome to Five Acres Foster Care and Adoption Services!

-Treatment foster care is a program that offers youth and families the tools they need to be successful in assisting to treat challenging mental, emotional or behavioral needs that are no fault of their own.
-This program offers clinical interventions with a close supervision of a team that can guide a family toward success in stabilizing a youth’s needs.
-Treatment parents are offered 30 additional training hours that include intervention specific tools, and a higher reimbursement rate to meet the needs of our youth.
+Intensive services foster care is a program that offers youth and families the tools they need to be successful in assisting to treat challenging mental, emotional or behavioral needs that are no fault of their own.
+This program offers clinical interventions with close supervision of a team that can guide a family toward success in stabilizing a youth’s needs.
+Intensive services foster care parents are offered 30 additional training hours that include intervention-specific tools, and a higher reimbursement rate to meet the needs of our youth.
 We are looking for strong, committed, determined parents who can help turn a life around.

 Respite Care is service where one family supports another family for a short amount of time ( one day up to one week).
 This allows for a child’s original home to take time for self-care or family emergencies.
 Being a respite parent can be an easy way to begin fostering.
 If you are nervous about fostering, or want to be a support to families who care for children, please apply to be a respite parent for traditional foster care or treatment foster care.
 The support that is offered through both is priceless.

 If you are currently approved through a foster care agency or Los Angeles County (DCFS), you can choose to transfer your approval to Five Acres.
 This process is called “porting,” and is designed to be more efficient than starting the approval process from the beginning.
 Many of your documents and trainings can easily transfer with you.
 If you would like more information on porting, please contact us and we explain the process.